 CWE[7]: 591.
 Sensitive Data Storage in Improperly Locked Memory

-CERT C guidelines[37]: MEM06-C
+CERT C Secure Coding Standard [37]: MEM06-C

 Mechanism of failure

 Sensitive data that is not kept cryptographically secure can become visible to an attacker by any of several mechanisms.
 Some operating systems permit memory to be written to swap or page files that are visible to an attacker.
 Some operating systems provide mechanisms to examine the physical memory of the system or the virtual memory of another application.